 Scholarships available to students throughout Arizona

-PHOENIX – Arizona Public Service Co.
-(APS) and Friendly House have partnered to award deserving individuals from throughout the state with scholarships to attend an electrical lineworker program at Yavapai Community College starting in Fall 2021.
-Each scholarship covers full tuition for the Electric Utility Lineworker Certificate program that readies graduates for a pre-apprentice position with utility companies like APS.
+PHOENIX – Arizona Public Service (APS) and Friendly House will award scholarships for an electrical lineworker program at Yavapai Community College starting in Fall 2023.
+Each scholarship offers tuition assistance for the Electric Utility Lineworker Certificate program that readies graduates for a pre-apprentice position with utility companies, like APS.

-Lineworkers in the United States make an average salary of $82,712 per year.
-Becoming a lineman includes completing an apprenticeship, and the U.S. Bureau of Labor Statistics projects employment in occupations with apprenticeships to grow at least as fast as the average for all occupations—if not faster—during the decade 2016–2026.
-It is an essential role in an essential industry with strong growth opportunities and competitive pay and benefits, with this scholarship program one strategy for helping attract more people to the field.
+The U.S. Bureau of Labor Statistics projects employment in occupations with apprenticeships to grow at least as fast as the average for all occupations – if not faster – from 2018-2028.
+A lineworker is indispensable in an essential industry with strong growth opportunities and competitive pay and benefits.
+This scholarship program is one strategy for helping attract more people to the field.